It Is What It Is – Definition, Meaning & Origin

 Explanation of the visual meaning

 The phrase embodies the principle of acceptance, which is a key concept in various psychological approaches, including mindfulness and coping with difficult situations.
 At the center of the image is a person with a calm and relaxed expression, symbolizing acceptance and resignation.
-This individual stands as a focal point, representing somaeone who has come to terms with an unchangeable situation.
+This individual stands as a focal point, representing someone who has come to terms with an unchangeable situation.
 The background represents a chaotic environment, such as a busy city street or a turbulent storm.
 This chaos symbolizes the various uncontrollable or challenging aspects of life that people must sometimes accept.
 Despite the surrounding turmoil, the serene person remains unaffected, highlighting the essence of the proverb.

 How to use it

 This proverbial expression can be used in various contexts which involve accepting something that cannot be changed to express acceptance, resignation, or acknowledgment of an unchangeable situation.
-It is typically said in a humourous way to avoid further discussion, which might be pointless.
+It is typically said in a humorous way to avoid further discussion, which might be pointless.

 Using this phrase in a personal context will not only assist in reducing frustration, but will also help you move forward.
 In other words, it helps to deal with disappointments as they are and leave what has happened in the past.